 Although you can’t find this on our Food Tour, We decided to give it a go and show people what it is all about.

 So what do you think of the Vietnamese coconut worm?
-Have you ever tried some of the other bizarre Vietnamese food, such as the balut (hột vịt lộn, the infamous duck embryo) or the Tiết canh (Vietnamese blood soup)?
+Have you ever tried some of the other bizarre Vietnamese food, such as the balut (hột vịt lộn, the infamous duck embryo) which we serve on our Ho Chi Minh Food Tours?
 Tell us in the comments below!